pingidentity/pingidentity-devops-getting-started/docs/deployment/deploySimpleStack.md

 ---
-title: Deploying a PingFederate and PingDirectory Stack
+title: Stack with PingFederate and PingDirectory
 ---
-# Deploying a PingFederate and PingDirectory Stack
+# Stack with PingFederate and PingDirectory

 Use Docker compose to deploy a PingFederate and PingDirectory stack.